 Munduk Wilderness’s base camp is a contemporary, stylish bar and restaurant set high in the hills.
 Below us, staff were working to maintain the Fin Komodo vehicles, while we admired the view, tasted some refreshing lemongrass tea and were given a briefing by our fantastic guide Komang.

-Our quest was the Dragon’s Breath Expedition, a trip weaving through the region’s clove, cocoa, and coffee plantations, taking in the island’s only Buddhist monastery and finishing with a dip in the local hot springs.
+Our quest was the Dragon’s Breath Expedition, a Bali buggy adventure weaving through the region’s clove, cocoa, and coffee plantations, taking in the island’s only Buddhist monastery and finishing with a dip in the local hot springs.
 Komang and his team made great efforts to ensure our safety, kitting us out with helmets, pads and protective masks.

 A short drive in the Fin Komodo buggy was followed by a mountain bike ride along some very bumpy roads.
 We rode at speed down some steep inclines and at points I felt like I was going to fly off my bike, but thankfully there were no embarrassing incidents.
 In any case, Komang and his team were always right behind us in the buggy, ready to supply us with water or a tasty sandwich, and give us some insight into the local fruits growing alongside us, including fresh cocoa beans which are dried and processed, eventually to be made into chocolate.